-Toilet revolutions aren't a new thing in China since one of the first ones took place in Beijing in the 1960s.
-Now, the Chinese capital has some of the most advanced restrooms in the country, including one equipped with personal TVs, charging stations, Wi-Fi, ATMs and cello music.
-As you can imagine, this particular restroom became a tourist attraction on its own.
+Today, Beijing has some of the most advanced restrooms in the country, including one equipped with personal TVs, charging stations, Wi-Fi, ATMs, and relaxing music.
+As you can imagine, this particular restroom has become a tourist attraction in its own right.

 Shanghai has also stepped up its restroom game by opening its first gender-neutral public toilet.